-- Stock up on supples - In case of emergency, including weather-related ones, make sure you have enough dog food and bottled water, as well as any medication for your dog.
+- Stock up on supplies - In case of emergency, including weather-related ones, make sure you have enough dog food and bottled water, as well as any medication for your dog.

-- Keep them close - Keep your dog on a leash when outside and make sure their tags are up-to-date with your contact information (and even your vet's!).
+- Keep your dogs close - Keep your dog on a leash when outside and make sure their ID tags are up-to-date with your contact information (and even your vet's).

-- Know before you go - Make sure you know or can access local weather and news.
+- Stay updated on the weather - Make sure you know or can access local weather and news.
 Winter is unpredictable so it's important to stay in the know, especially before going on winter walks.

 - Give them a space of their own - Create a cozy nook or space indoors, away from any cold drafts or air.

 Keep Them Warm

-- Long hair, don't care - Try not to shave your dog during the winter months as their longer coats will provide an extra layer of warmth.
+Keep fur longer - Try not to shave your dog during the winter months as longer coats will provide an extra layer of warmth.

-- Pet pedicures - Trim the fur between your dog's toe pads to reduce the amount of snow and ice that collects there.
+Pet pedicures - Clip the fur between your dog's toe pads and trim their nails to prevent snow and ice from clumping there.
 Also rinse their paws with warm water and wipe them dry each time your dog returns from outside.

-- Check under the hood - Cats and other small animals like the warmth of a car so make noise or bang on the hood before starting your vehicle.
+Check under cars - Cats and other small animals like the warmth of a car so make noise or bang on the hood before starting your vehicle.